AAYUSH-GUPTA-coder/SettleX_Base_Batches/README.md

 ## 🧾 Example Workflow

-1. User submits cross-chain transfers (e.g., Base → Fuji).
+1. User submits cross-chain transfers.
 2. SettleX aggregates and nets obligations using the Hub and Spoke contracts.
 3. Only the net delta is bridged, significantly reducing gas and transfer volume.
 4. Settlement confirmations are displayed in the frontend dashboard.